GitLwnc/GitLwnc.github.io/_pages/about.md

 News
 ======
+**Talk(12/25):** I attended the _AGU 2025 Annual Meeting_ and give an oral presentation "Measuring fracture toughness of clayey soils in a wide suction range".

+**Talk(12/25):** I attended the _80th Anniversary Conference of KSME_ and give an oral presentation "Role of pore structure heterogeneity on clay desiccation cracking".

-**Conference(12/24):** I attended the _AGU Annual Meeting_ and give an oral presentation or a poster titled "Nucleation-percolation transition in clay desiccation cracking".
+**Conference(12/24):** I attended the _AGU 2024 Annual Meeting_ and give a poster titled "Nucleation-percolation transition in clay desiccation cracking".

 **Conference(08/24):** I attended the _IUTAM Symposium Interface Mechanics of Complex Flows and Soft Matter_ and presented a poster.